OpenDDS/OpenDDS/docs/android.md

 **How to build OpenDDS for Android and incorperate OpenDDS into Android apps.**

-**WARNING: Android support is experimental and not fully supported!**

 * [Variables](#variables)
 * [Requirements](#requirements)
 * [Building OpenDDS for Android](#building-opendds-for-android)